alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 var label = FormatTotal(total);
 ```

 Most of the time, informal evidence is enough.
-I infer a contract from names, location, and convention. `NormalizeOrder`, `CalculateTotal`, and `FormatTotal` look like calculations.
+From names, location, and convention, `NormalizeOrder`, `CalculateTotal`, and `FormatTotal` look like calculations.

 If that inference is correct, the caller has flexibility.
-I can call `CalculateTotal` twice while debugging.
-I can cache `FormatTotal`.
-I can replay the sequence with recorded inputs.
-I can move the calculation into a test, a dry-run path, or a background validation job.
+I can call `CalculateTotal` twice while debugging, cache `FormatTotal`, replay the sequence with recorded inputs, or move the calculation into a test, a dry-run path, or a background validation job.

 Now change the contract behind the same names: